mailiap/startup/notes.md

 ## 9/14 GitHub
-I learned how to pull and push from GitHub and VSC
+* how to pull and push from GitHub and VSC

 ## 9/14 Amazon Web Services - EC2
 * how to create an EC2 instance using the class AMI